 - Painter’s Tape

 If you’re drilling into brick, you need to have the correct supplies.
 I ended up buying a drill bit specifically for brick along with concrete screws.
 These are a must!
 The bracket came with its own hardware, but that wouldn’t have worked well for our situation because it was designed to be installed in wood so I just tossed it.
-I ended up getting these concrete screws and this drill bit to get the job done.
-You’ll want to make sure you buy screws that fit through the holes of your bracket.
+I ended up getting these concrete screws and a masonry drill bit to get the job done.
+You’ll want to make sure you buy screws that fit through the holes of your bracket and make sure the drill bit is a tad smaller than the screws.
 So I would recommend getting the bracket first before buying your screws.
 That way your screws aren’t too thick to go through the holes of the bracket.

 Drill your Pilot Holes